 PhiDE’s largest event is the Gelfan Lecture where active physicians of integrity within the community are invited to speak on their experiences and expertise.
-We also work in tandem with Children’s Miracle Network Hospital to raise money for children’s families who are unable to support themselves with the large burden medical bills bring.
+We also work in tandem with Children’s Miracle Network Hospital to raise money for children’s families.
 PhiDE also offers volunteering and social events to bring ourselves closer to the community and each other.

 8. What are some benefits for PhiDE alumni?